Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 I loosely continue collecting data to understand how bytes are arranged into the savestate (see research folder).
 To what I understand now :
 - address range 0x00000-0x00DEF contains FF or the last image seen by the Game Boy Camera sensor.
 It stays permanently in memory when Game Boy is off and can be extracted as a normal image ;
-- Frame border associated to an image is stored at adress 0xXXFB0, XX ranging from 02 to 1F ;
+- frame border associated to an image is stored at adress 0xXXFB0, XX ranging from 02 to 1F ;
 - user ID (birthdate, gender and name) is embedded into image informations section only, address range 0xXXFB0-0xXXFF0.
 At fist power-up, ID data are contained in the footer of the first image only (even if image stays blank) ;
-- score at Ball is stored at adress 0x01C09 and 0x011A2 (at least) and modifies what seems to be a checksum at bytes 0x010D7-0x10D8 and bytes 0x011B0-0x011B1.
-It also modifies many bytes in image information.
+- score at Ball is stored at address 0x010C9-0x010CA and 0x011A2-0x011A2 and modifies what seems to be a checksum at bytes 0x010D7-0x10D8 and bytes 0x011B0-0x011B1.
+Score appears in clear at 0x010C9-0x010CA and 0x011A2-0x011A2, but in octal, bytes reversed (a score of 170 is written 0x70, 0x01).
-- score at Space Fever is stored at adress 0x010C5-0x010C6 and 0x0118E-0x0119F (at least) and modifies the same bytes as Ball in what seems to be a checksum shared with the vector state.
+- score at Space Fever is stored at adress 0x010C5-0x010C6 and 0x0118E-0x0119F and modifies the same bytes as Ball in what seems to be a checksum shared with the vector state.
 - Each occurence of these checksums is preceded by the word "Magic" in ascii ;
 - The last byte into an image slot (0xXXFFF) is not related to the image state ;
 - Any discrepancy between data and checksums causes the camera to erase all informations into the save at reboot (camera must consider the savestate as corrupted) ;